Emergency Dentist Little Rock

 Taking Care of Your Smile Can Save You Money

 It’s a common misconception that dental emergencies only result from trauma; however, untreated oral health issues are among the most common reasons people end up in a dentist’s chair.
-Skipping routine cleanings and checkups allow minor dental problems to go undetected, like cavities and gum disease.
+Skipping routine cleanings and checkups allows minor dental problems to go undetected, like cavities and gum disease.
 They will continue to worsen with no treatment, eventually causing a dental emergency, like a toothache or an infection.

 Although you can’t stop accidents from happening, you can lower your risk of dental emergencies by visiting your dentist every 6 months and don’t delay any treatments.
 Besides routine appointments, it’s important to care for your mouth at home.
 Brush your teeth at least twice daily and floss nightly for healthy teeth and gums.
 If you play sports, don’t forget to wear an athletic mouthguard.
 We also recommend keeping inedible objects out of your mouth and not using your teeth in place of scissors or tools.